 History of Buddha - Facts and Fiction

-Northern India during the Time of Buddha
+North-east India during the Time of Buddha

 The Buddha's Tender Teaching of a Rich Monk

-Buddhist sutras The Lost Sutra of Buddhas' Life
+The Lost Sutra of Buddhas' Life

-Siddharta Gotama Shakyamuni
+The Shakya Siddharta Gotama muni

 In a conversation the Indo-Greek king Milinda Menander (middle of second century B.C.) challenged the Buddhist monk Nagasena.